 Which salt to buy and use?

-I recommend Celtic Sea Salt (find it here).
-It’s wet; it’s grey; the body absorbs it well.
+I recommend Celtic sea salt (find it here).
+It’s wet, it’s grey, and the body absorbs it well.
 Other white French sea salts are also great in this recipe.

 Any high quality, French sea salt is a good option.